tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 *******

 If the invoice is from the previous month and the period is closed, the income has already been declared in Financial Reports and to the government.
-In Odoo, when canceling an invoice, the journal entry is eliminated as if the income already reported had not existed, this represents a fiscal problem because the income was already declared in the previous month.
+In CoquiAPPs, when canceling an invoice, the journal entry is eliminated as if the income already reported had not existed, this represents a fiscal problem because the income was already declared in the previous month.